spring-dn/spring-website/doctoral-projects.md

 <div style="background: var(--eu-blue-soft); border-left: 4px solid var(--eu-blue); padding: 1.2rem 1.5rem; margin: 2rem 0; border-radius: var(--radius);">
 <h3 style="margin-top: 0; color: var(--eu-blue);">Eligibility Criteria for applicants</h3>

-We are looking for talented and highly motivated early career researchers with an Honours BSc and/or MSc degree and experience in computer science, system or communication engineering, or related fields.
+We are looking for talented and highly motivated early career researchers with an Honours BSc and/or MSc degree and experience in computer science, control systems or communication engineering, or related fields.

 Successful applicants will be offered a 36-month employee contract at one of the Beneficiaries (host organisation) where they will be registered as PhD students (Doctoral Candidates (DC)).
 DCs will receive a salary set out by the Horizon Europe Marie Skłodowska-Curie Actions (MSCA) regulations and national salary agreements.
 The salary includes living and mobility allowances and, if appropriate, a family allowance.